Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.atinput

 Calls the function `f` every input frame.
 The function `f` receives an argument that seems to always be `0`.
 If `unregister` is set to true, the function `f` will no longer be called when this event occurs, but it will error if you never registered the function.

+@*param* `f` — The function to be called every input frame.

+It receives an argument that seems to always be `0`.

+@*param* `unregister` — If true, then unregister the function `f`.

 ```lua